What is a GIT/REP (real property) form?

 I moved out of New Jersey on or after the day of transfer.
 Am I considered a resident or a nonresident?

 I am a nonresident individual.
-Which is the appropriate box to be checked on the GIT/REP-1 1040-ES voucher?
+Which box should I check on the GIT/REP-1 NJ-1040-ES estimated payment voucher?

 When a nonresident seller has sent the required payment to the Division of Taxation in error, how can this be corrected in order to record the deed?

-I moved out of New Jersey on or after the day of transfer.
-Can I qualify for an exemption under Section 121?
+A taxpayer moves out of New Jersey on or after the day of transfer.
+Can s/he qualify for an exemption under I.R.C.
+Section 121?

-Yes.
-You can qualify for an exemption under Section 121 if the real property being sold or transferred was used exclusively as your principal residence within the meaning of section 121 of the Internal Revenue Code of 1986, 26 U.S.C. s.
+Yes, a taxpayer can qualify for an exemption under I.R.C.
+Section 121 if the real property being sold or transferred was used exclusively as a principal residence within the meaning of section 121 of the Internal Revenue Code of 1986, 26 U.S.C. s.
 121. The requirements outlined in the Internal Revenue Service Publication #523 must all be met.
-However, if your entire gain cannot be excluded from your gross income, you do not qualify for the exemption.
+However, if the entire gain cannot be excluded from gross income, s/he does not qualify for the exemption.

 Does a New Jersey resident include a foreign national who is a resident in this State?